Insurance Collector Visa Sponsorship Jobs in New Mexico

 Which companies sponsor visas for insurance collectors in New Mexico?

 The most active sponsors for insurance collector roles in New Mexico tend to be large healthcare insurers and regional carriers.
-Presbyterian Health Plan, Molina Healthcare, and New Mexico Mutual are among the employers with established HR infrastructure capable of supporting H-1B or other work visa petitions.
+Presbyterian Health Plan, Molina Healthcare, and New Mexico Mutual are among the employers with established HR infrastructure capable of supporting H-1B visa or other work visa petitions.
 National insurers like UnitedHealth Group and Cigna also maintain New Mexico operations and have documented sponsorship histories across finance and collections roles.

 Which visa types are most common for insurance collector roles in New Mexico?